 As many of these sights are located in the mountains we spent a lot of time driving along narrow roads discovering great views and little villages.
 Nowhere is very far in Northern Cyprus so if you can, take the scenic route.
 We stopped one evening to climb a cliff on the way home and ended with the most spectacular sunset views down to the coast.
 A few times we got part way down a road and were stopped by the army and turned away.
 They spoke no English but were very friendly, as far as we could make out they had training on some days and the area was closed to the public.

 Our Northern Cyprus road trip was a great 'winter' holiday .
 Hiring a car is definitely the easiest way to get around although there are tours and public buses from Nicosia which makes a good base.
 The weather in Cyprus is nice year round and it's very affordable.
-In high season I imagine many of these attractions are busy with tour groups so going in the off or shoulder seasons is a good idea.
+In high season I imagine many of these attractions in Northern Cyprus are busy with tour groups so going in the off or shoulder seasons is a good idea.